-With the Manual control function, you can test the operativeness of an instrument that is connected to the relay.
+The Manual control function can be used to test the operativeness of an instrument that is connected to the relay.
 To do so, close or open the relay manually and, while doing so, check the behavior of the connected instrument.